Phellandrene

+Etymology and occurrence

 α-Phellandrene was named after Eucalyptus phellandra, now called Eucalyptus radiata, from which it can be isolated.
 It is also a constituent of the essential oil of Eucalyptus dives. β-Phellandrene has been isolated from the oil of water fennel and Canada balsam oil.
+The main source of β-phellandrene is terpentine.

+β-pinene is a source of β-phellandrene.

+Reactions and uses

+α-Phellandrene undergoes hydrochlorination to give phellandrene hydrochloride (a cyclohexenyl chloride).
+Base hydrolysis of this hydrochloride gives piperitol.

 The phellandrenes are used in fragrances because of their pleasing aromas.
 The odor of β-phellandrene has been described as peppery-minty and slightly citrusy.